devsoc-unsw/notangles/server/README.md

 First, make sure you have started Docker via Docker Desktop on your machine.
 Then, run `docker-compose up` to start the server locally.
 The server will be hosted at http://localhost:3001.

-Whenever changes are made to any of the Typescript files, make sure to kill the current running instance and run `docker-compose up --build` to rebuild the corresponding Javascript files to be served.
+Whenever changes are made to any of the Typescript files, make sure to kill the current running instance and run `docker-compose up --build` to rebuild the corresponding Javascript files and restart the server.

 To visually inspect the database, install [MongoDB Compass](https://www.mongodb.com/products/compass) and connect to `mongo://localhost:27017`.